 I am back today with another furniture flip for you!
 I started with this small stool.
 It was from Target in 2013.
 I love the metal geometric base but the upholstered cushion is pretty worn.
-Since Sean built me a new vanity stool, I decided to try to replace the top of this one and transform it into a wooden plant stand with a herringbone patterned top.

 The first step was to remove the existing top.
 It was held into place with 4 screws that were really easy to remove.